How To Get Rid Of A Female Mustache

 One word: genetics.
 Many women have a genetic tendency toward excess hair growth, meaning they’re constantly battling with either dark, coarse hairs or a blanket of pale peach fuzz.
 Facial hair could also signal a hormonal imbalance, as with polycystic ovary syndrome.
 Or it could be due to the hormonal changes that accompany pregnancy and menopause.

-Banish Facial Hair for Good
+Get Rid Of Female Facial Hair for Good

-Whatever the reason for your mustache, you don’t have to live with it.
+Whatever the reason for your girl mustache, you don’t have to live with it.
 There’s a number of fantastic facial hair removal methods on the market.
 We’ll take you through the most common ones, listing their benefits—and their drawbacks.

 Waxing removes hair at the root, which prevents new hair from developing.
 The downside?
 There are a few, including that waxing is a fairly painful treatment, only produces temporary results, and can cause ingrown hairs.
 And you have to let the hair grow between treatments, which can be embarrassing.
 Waxing also carries the risk of burns and skin irritation.

-Waxing is most ideal for less sensitive parts of your body, such as the legs, underarms and bikini area.
+Waxing is most ideal for less sensitive parts of your body, such as the legs, underarms, and bikini area.
 It’s also most effective on coarser, darker hair, so if you’ve got some peach fuzz on your face, it might not work.
 Because waxing is fairly painful, it’s also not ideal for your face – if done incorrectly, waxing can cause bleeding and can even rip off the skin.
 Ouch!
 You should never attempt to wax at home unless you’ve experienced with the treatment.

 Vaniqa is a prescription cream that decreases hair growth by blocking an enzyme responsible for hair production.
 Without the enzyme, hair growth is retarded in that area and eventually may stop growing altogether.
 Because Vaniqa is not a hair remover per se, it is best used in conjunction with other hair removal methods, such as lasers.
 The longer the cream is used, the better the results.
-Vaniqa is most effective on facial hair growth, particularly on the upper lip, chin and cheek hair.
+Vaniqa is most effective on facial hair growth, particularly on the upper lip, chin, and cheek hair.

 The major downside of Vaniqa is that it’s only effective while it’s being used, so if you stop, the hair grows back.
 And because it’s designed to slow down hair growth, you’ll still have to wax or pluck, but not as frequently.
 Some people also experience temporary stinging, redness, and/or acne flare-ups where they apply Vaniqa.

 Depilatories use an active ingredient to dissolve the hair shaft.
-The mechanical action of removing the cream using a spatula or sponge helps pull away the dissolved hair from the surface of the skin.
+The mechanical action of removing the cream using a spatula or sponge helps pull away from the dissolved hair from the surface of the skin.
 Unlike shaving, which leaves sharp, hard hair stubble just below the skin, depilatories leave a rounded, smoother edge.
 The treatment effectively minimizes stubble, making hair regrowth appear to take longer.

 Still, treatments need to be repeated at least weekly, if not more often.
 You should look for creams specially formulated for the face, which are gentler than those formulated to use on coarser leg hair.